-- While Bye Bye Birdie doesn't have this in any of its actual songs, Rosie jokes that she knew Albert was giving up on being an English teacher when he wrote a hit song for Conrad Birdie titled "Ugga Bugga Boo."
+- While Bye Bye Birdie surprisingly doesn't feature this in any of its actual songs, Rosie jokes that she knew Albert was giving up on being an English teacher when he wrote a hit song for Conrad Birdie titled "Ugga Bugga Boo."

 - The Grox Empire's anthem in Spore.

-- Much of the music in the Metroid Prime games features wordless chanting as a backing track.
+- Much of the music in the Metroid Prime Trilogy features wordless chanting as a backing track.
 No words, just "Oooo-oooo-oooo-OOOOOO-ooo..."

 - A number of the playable songs in Magician's Quest: Mysterious Times feature random vocals.
 "Cerulean" has a guy yelling "Yeaaah, behbeh!" at several points, and "Corusican Betrayal" has a wordless soprano wail in it, for example.